Back

 As a BCBA at BlueSprig, there are many opportunities for learning and growth, both professionally and personally.
 Upon onboarding, BCBAs will learn about time management, how to onboard clients, and participate in a 4-week course to ensure they feel prepared and confident with their transition into their role.
 This 4-week new hire training uses a blended approach to learning and includes formal, social, and self-directed learning via e-learning, in-person training, webinar training, and hands-on practice.
 The development continues within their center for 3 to 6 months following an individualized training plan.

 We also provide over 100 CEUs for BCBAs and BCaBAs!
-This allows our staff to gain knowledge from industry professionals while also learning through experience and mentorships from other local and national BlueSprig BCBAs.
+This allows our staff to gain knowledge from industry professionals while also learning through experience and mentorships from other local and national BlueSprig BCBAs before they embark on their first day in the life of a BCBA.

 Day-to-day Tasks

-There are a variety of different responsibilities that our BCBAs participate in daily.
+There are a variety of different responsibilities that a BCBA participates in as part of a day in the life.
 These tasks range from creating treatment plans, working with families to set goals for their clients, supporting and training families to be an active part of their child’s treatment, and observing Behavioral Technicians (BTs) and Registered Behavioral Technicians (RBTs) while they work one-on-one with clients.

 Assessments